 We had record attendance and income at our Fall Harvest Dinner, our only fundraising event.
 We raised a record $51,000 and sold 37 cases of Get Oregonized books that will be donated to schools throughout the state.

 AITC materials and lessons were delivered to more than 190,000 students across the state.

 Over 740 volunteers collaborated on the literacy project.
 416 new teachers became partners with the program.

 97% of teachers trained this year planned to incorporate AITC resources in their classroom.

 96% of surveyed pre-service teachers plan to use AITC resources when they begin their career.

 Jessica Jansen is the Executive Director for Oregon Agriculture in the Classroom Foundation.
 A third generation Oregonian, Jessica loves to share about the tremendous agricultural diversity in Oregon.
 She holds a B.S. in Agricultural Sciences and Speech Communication from Oregon State University.
 In addition to her duties with AITC, Jessica serves on the Summer Agriculture Institute Committee, the board of directors for the Oregon Ag Fest and is active with the Oregon Dairy Women and Oregon Women for Agriculture.

-This is her fourth year as Executive Director of Oregon AITC.
+This is her fifth year as Executive Director of Oregon AITC.